medic/cht-interoperability/README.md

 #### CHT

 The structure of documents in the CHT database reflect the configuration of the system, and therefore do not map directly to a FHIR message format.
 To achieve interoperability we used a middleware to convert the CHT data structure into a standardized form so the other systems can read it.
+Below is the standard data workflow;

 ![](./docs/images/flow.png)

-This project uses OpenHIM as the middleware component with [Mediators](http://openhim.org/docs/configuration/mediators/) to do the conversion.
-[Outbound Push](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/outbound/) is configured to make a request to the middleware when relevant documents are created or modified in the CHT.
-A Mediator then creates a FHIR resource which is then routed to OpenHIM.
-OpenHIM routes the resource to any other configured systems.

-Conversely to bring data into the CHT, OpenHIM is configured to route the updated resource to the Mediator, which then calls the relevant [CHT APIs](https://docs.communityhealthtoolkit.org/apps/reference/api/) to update the document in the CHT database.
-This will then be replicated to users’ devices as per usual.
+See more information on the [CHT interoperability](https://docs.communityhealthtoolkit.org/apps/concepts/interoperability/) page on the doc site.

 ### Services